 When Beyonce played in the summer we recorded the crowds around the stadium who had gathered to watch the concert with folding chairs and wine.
 A messy, improvised, togetherness.
 It was perfect: the cricket ground is not a high walled nest and you can get a pretty good view.
 And the sound drifts; ricochets around.
 What did it sound like when it hit the office block down Talbot Road?
 Rachel said it there was a weird delay as the sound made contact with the tram shed.

-Husks comes as a laser cut & risograph booklet of performance notes and a digital album.
+Husks comes as a risograph booklet of performance notes with album download code.